Richard Dreyfuss: 1996–present

 In 1997, Dreyfuss recorded a voiceover for the Apple Computer "Think Different" ad campaign, and also provided the voice of the narrator in The Call of the Wild: Dog of the Yukon.
 In 1999, Dreyfuss made his London West End debut starring alongside Marsha Mason in Neil Simon's The Prisoner of Second Avenue at the Theatre Royal Haymarket.
 Dreyfuss spent four years as a research adviser at St Antony's College, Oxford, from 2004 until 2008.
 He was scheduled to appear in a 2004 production of The Producers in London, but withdrew from the production a week before opening night.
 The media noted that Dreyfuss was suffering from problems relating to an operation for a herniated disc, and that the part of Max Bialystock in the play was a physically demanding one.
 Both he and his assistant for the production stated that Dreyfuss was accumulating injuries that required him to wear physical therapy supports during rehearsals.
 After Dreyfuss was officially let go from the production he was replaced by Nathan Lane.
-He ultimately made his West End return at The Old Vic in 2009.

 In 2006, he appeared as Richard Nelson, a gay architect and one of the survivors in the film Poseidon.
 Dreyfuss portrayed U.S. vice president Dick Cheney in Oliver Stone's 2008 George W. Bush biopic W.